MSc Education: Philosophy of Education pathway

 - What is 'knowledge' and how is it acquired?
-What types of knowledge are of educational value in different contexts of learning?
+What should be taught in schools and universities?

-- What is the nature of the philosophy of education within different Anglo-American, continental European, Asian, Scottish and South American traditions of inquiry?
+- How is education defined within different Anglo-American, continental European, Asian, Scottish and South American traditions of inquiry?

 - How can the moral and ethical dimensions of teaching and learning be understood?

-You will work closely with academics who are well established in the international philosophy of education community.
+During your studies, you will work closely with academics who are well-established in the international philosophy of education community.

 You will be able to participate in the Philosophy of Education Research Group at Moray House and seminars at the Philosophy of Education Society of Great Britain (Edinburgh Branch).
 Seminars are held regularly throughout the academic year.

 You will take a number of compulsory courses and option courses and complete a dissertation in order to complete this MSc programme.